ankita12365/Smart-Disaster-Evacuation-Planner/README.md

 ---

-⭐ This project focuses on combining IoT, algorithms, and web technologies to create an intelligent disaster evacuation support system.
+⭐ An IoT + Algorithm-based solution for intelligent disaster evacuation planning.